0xThresh/fRPC-Substrate/README.md

   <- quorumResult
 ```

 A quorum, aka "off-chain consensus", "determines" a result by a ranked frequency distribution of the result pool and makes a selection against a quorum threshold value, e.g., 2/3 of items in the results pool must be equal for a quorum result to accepted.
 Moreover, additional parameters such as minimum number of items in the result pool may be added. depending on you trust of the peers processing the endpoint requests or even the peer executing the quorum algorithm, additional verification steps may have to be added.
-There is one more pertinent consideration when it comes to designing quorum algorithms: the differentiation betwen (on-chain) read and write operations.

 In the fRPC substrate implementation, we provide a basic quorum algo that polls each endpoint in parallel (1) and captures the results in a stream variable (2) and bound the loop with a timeout condition running (3) in parallel to (1).
 See the [Aqua book](https://fluence.dev/docs/aqua-book/language/flow/parallel#timeout-and-race-patterns) for more details.
 Finally, we check the results and return the result (4).
-As evidenced by the code, no considerations to differentiate between rad and write operations is made, wich might prove disadvantageous when submitting, for example, a signed transaction (hint, hint to all you hackathon participants).

 ## Summary